| |

 Applying Peel-and-Stick Wallpaper

-My favorite tips:
+My favorite application tips:

 Paper Peel and Stick Wallpaper